100rabhsah/FakeNews/README.md

 - [ ] Add social graph analysis
 - [ ] Improve model interpretability
 - [ ] Add API endpoints for inference
+- [ ] Support for multilingual fake news detection
+- [ ] Integration with fact-checking databases

+## Acknowledgments

+I would like to express our sincere gratitude to **Dr. Kirti Kumari** for her invaluable guidance and support throughout the development of this project.
+Her expertise in data mining and machine learning has been instrumental in shaping this work.

+Special thanks to:
+- Open-source community for their excellent tools and libraries
+- Dataset providers (LIAR, Kaggle)

 ## Contributing